 Since 1964 the National Gallery of Art has offered professional museum training to candidates from all backgrounds through a variety of internship programs.
 Nine-week summer internships provide opportunities to work on projects directed by a Gallery curator or department head.
 Biweekly museum seminars introduce interns to the broad spectrum of museum work, and to Gallery staff, departments, programs, and functions.

 Eligibility varies according to internship.
-Several opportunities are geared to undergraduates graduating in May 2014.
-However, the majority are for currently enrolled graduate students of all levels and those graduating in May 2014 with a relevant degree (such as MA, MBA, MFA, M Arch, M Ed, JD, or MLS).
+A few are geared to undergraduates graduating in May 2015, but most are for currently enrolled graduate students of all levels and those graduating in May 2015 with a relevant degree (such as MA, MBA, MFA, M Arch, M Ed, JD, or MLS).
 Please check prerequisites carefully.
 Applicants from all backgrounds are encouraged to apply.
 This is an international program.

 Application Timeline and Procedures